Trinity Term 2008

 Giovanni Cogliandro

-Doctoral student, University of Rome Tre, and Visiting Fellow at the Institute for Advanced Legal Studies, London
+Doctoral student, University of Rome Tre , and Visiting Fellow at the Institute for Advanced Legal Studies, London

 What is to rule?
 What is the law?
 These fundamental problems are often connected with the very notion of the Rule of Law.
 In this paper I will try to suggest some positive contributions for the debate resulting from a new consideration of the European philosophical tradition.

 The concept of the Rule of Law was recently analysed by Kramer, Raz, Marmor, Allan, Dyzenhaus, Dworkin, Tamanaha, Fallon, Waldron and many other authors in the Anglo-American Jurisprudence in the last two decades and continues to undergo further scrutiny.
 In the European continental sphere today (but also in the work of Bellamy in England), the discussion is more focused on the neutralization of the political sphere implied by the judicial supremacy at the national and international levels: from the supremacy of the lawgiver, now the rule of law seems to have switched to the supremacy of the courts.
 Herein lies the importance and significance of the debate on Originalism in the USA.
 Moving from the problematic equivalent definition of Rechtstaat - Etat de Droit - Stato di Diritto, (analysed in depth by Heuschling) in continental Europe, authors like Habermas and Ferrajoli stated that the Rule of Law is to be characterized as the “Democratic Rule of Law” or the “Constitutional Rule of Law”.
 They move from the theories of Jellinek and Ihering, and their approaches are indebted to the Hegelian Theory of the State.
-Hegel’s Theory of Law was recently at the core of the theory of constitutional interpretation proposed by Brudner: in this approach
+Hegel’s Theory of Law was recently at the core of the theory of constitutional interpretation proposed by Brudner: in this approach the natural law idea of a hierarchy of laws at different levels of dignity is replaced by a hierarchy of rights (Rechten), and these rights in their different taxonomy are now the backbone of the international jurisprudential debate on the Rule of Law, with the assumption that law is better understood as a functional complement to morality.

+Modern natural law theories have sometimes answered the legitimacy question by referring to the rule of law as guaranteed by human rights.
 The constitutional rule of law (Fallon) is a dense formal model, whereas the rights conception of Dworkin or the liberal justice theory of Allan are examples of a thick conception of the rule of law.
 In the last years the Kramer/Simmonds debate posed the question of the internal relation between the rule of law and morality, and the nightmare of a perfect rule of law in a tyranny.
 As Habermas stated about the other fundamental relation, the internal relation between the rule of law and democracy has been concealed long enough by the competition between legal paradigms that have been dominant up to the present.
 The polyphony of these conceptual definitions is vital for the possibility to give a philosophical description of the Rule of Law.
 It can be a starting point for the noble dream of a fair international or European order.